Appendices: Guidelines on Thesis Preparation

 The student is required to declare, in the acknowledgments section, the extent to which assistance has been given by his/her faculty and staff, fellow students, external bodies or others in the collection of materials and data, the design and construction of apparatus, the performance of experiments, the analysis of data, and the preparation of the thesis (including editorial help).
 In addition, it is appropriate to recognize the supervision and advice given by the thesis supervisor(s) and members of TSC.

-The final version of the thesis must be free from typographical, grammatical and other errors when submitted to Academic Records and Registration, Academic Registry.
+The final version of the thesis must be free from typographical, grammatical and other errors when submitted to the Academic Registry.
 While this is the responsibility of the student, the thesis supervisor and the department head/program director should not sign off on theses that are not, to the best of their knowledge, error free.

 Theses should be written in English.
 Students in the School of Humanities and Social Science who are pursuing research work in the areas of Chinese Studies, and who can demonstrate a need to use Chinese to write their theses should seek prior approval from the School via their thesis supervisor and the divisional head.
 If approval is granted, students are also required to produce a translation of the title page, authorization page, signature page, table of contents and the abstract of thesis in English.